UK competition regulator seeks comment on Sainsbury's/Asda deal

-LONDON (Reuters) - Britain’s competition regulator on Friday invited all interested parties in the proposed deal to combine Sainsbury’s (SBRY.L) with Walmart’s (WMT.N) Asda to comment on the impact it could have.
+LONDON, May 18 (Reuters) - Britain’s competition regulator on Friday invited all interested parties in the proposed deal to combine Sainsbury’s with Walmart’s Asda to comment on the impact it could have.

 The Competition and Markets Authority (CMA), as part of its usual process, said the invitation to comment was the first part of its information-gathering process, in advance of a formal investigation starting.